dropbox/lepton/README.md

 ## Acknowledgements

-Many thanks to Matthias Stirner and HTW Aalen University for the development of the [uncmpJPG](http://packjpg.encode.ru/?page_id=178) library
+Many thanks to Matthias Stirner and HTW Aalen University for the development of the [uncmpJPG](http://packjpg.encode.ru/?page_id=178) library.

 Thanks to the VPX authors for their highly tuned bool reader and bool writer implementations.

 ## Related Work